sbloic/Fotoblog/README.md

 #Merci Mr Rafiq et Pierre Claver Developpers I get started Django using Your Projet."
-This projet is A FotoBlog project
+This projet is A FotoBlog project.